peerplays-network/peerplays-core-gui/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: I have a suggestion (and may want to implement it 🙂)!
 title: "[🚀 Feature Request]"
-labels: i: feature request, i: triage
+labels: 'i: feature request, i: triage'
 assignees: ''
 ---

 ### **Instructions**